 “what machines can’t do are things around cognition, things that have to do with ambient information, or appreciation of aesthetics, or even the ability to relate to another human”

 IMO, Stitch Fix is one of most interesting AI-augmented start-ups in San Francisco.
 As a “partner in personal style”, they blend the human fashion experts along with machine learning recommendations, to select and ship outfits to wear – for women and men.
-The services adapts to personal preferences, and represents an amazing example for effective collaboration of humans and machines.
+The services adapts to personal preferences, and represents an amazing example for the effective collaboration of humans and machines.

 If you want to know even more about humans and machines complementing each other, check out these additional case studies: how to create a two-sided marketplace where machines and people compete on a spectrum of relative expertise and capabilities; Flash Teams for crowdsourcing expertise; and human-assisted AI at B12.
 Of course, you can also drop by my talk at JupyterCon.